Thermodynamics of autonomous optical Bloch equations: Tracking correlations

+To highlight the role of correlation in the atom's dynamics, we re-derive the master equation of the atom (see Appendix \ref{app:atom_reduced}):

+The uncorrelated part of the dynamics captured by $\Delta_{n}\rho^{\otimes}$ yields two unitary contributions.
+The only non-zero first order contribution associated with $\Delta_n \rho_S^{(1)}$ is unchanged with respect to the Dyson series [Eq.~\eqref{eq:Deltarho_i_Sf}], and yields the classical driving term $H_D(t)$ already present in the standard form of the OBEs [Eq.\eqref{eq:OBEs}].
+In addition, our approach singles out an additional unitary contribution, stemming from the second-order term $\Delta_{n}\rho_{S}^{(2,f)}$, that we call self-driving Hamiltonian, or {\it self-drive}:

-Importantly, the self-drive can take finite values even in the absence of any external drive.
-In particular, it can rule the atom dynamics during spontaneous emission, provided that the atom carries coherences in the energy basis.
-Reciprocally, the term $\mathcal{L}_{t,S,\chi}= \text{lim}_{\gamma \dt \rightarrow 0}\Delta_n\rho_S^{(2,\chi)}/\dt$ captures the effect of the correlations during one collision.
-It is not a CPTP map.
+The self-drive is induced by the coherent component of the radiation locally emitted by the atom, which scales like the atom coherence $\langle \sigma_- \rangle_t$.
+It can take finite values in the absence of any external drive, provided the atom initially carries coherences in the energy basis.
+At zero temperature, it yields a rotation of the atom's state in the Bloch sphere during the transient regime of spontaneous emission.
+Reciprocally, the correlations are responsible for a non-unitary term $\mathcal{L}_{t,S,\chi}$ stemming from $\Delta_{n}\rho^{(2,\chi)}$, which can be cast as:

-Globally, Eqs.~\eqref{eq:OBEs} and \eqref{eq:closedOBE} give rise to the same reduced atomic evolution.
-The former [Eq.~\eqref{eq:OBEs}] corresponds to the textbook OBEs, and entails two terms: the standard thermal dissipator $\mathcal{L}_{\text{OBE}}$, and a Hermitian part solely involving the external driving term $H_{D}\left(t\right)$.
-On the other hand, correlations tracking unveils an additional Hermitian component, which is the self-drive $\mathcal{H}_{S}^{s}\left(t\right)$ [Eq.~\eqref{eq:self-drive}].
-The sum of the correlation term and the self-drive gives back the dissipator appearing in the standard OBEs.
-The self-drive is a new concept brought by our approach.
-Its presence can be tracked in the field observables (See below), and brings out fundamental thermodynamical consequences as we show in Section \ref{sec_thermo}.